sunney23421/lazy_boii/README.md

 Python project

 I'm realy lazy to do a stupit work.
-So I just worte python script.
+So I just wrote python script.

 I have choice to spent 2 days to do give all question or whole week just write scrpit....
 Yep.. modern problems require modern solutions.:joy_cat::joy_cat: